delaurentis

 Can keywords help as link anchor text?

 Link anchor text is a common usage of keywords and has little effect on keyword density of the sending or receiving page.
 For purposes of SEO, link anchor text, comprised of the receiving page’s most important keywords, is probably more powerful than heavier use of keywords in on page copy.
 Keywords in link anchor text tell the search engines what the receiving page is about in terms of themes and topics.
 A form of keyword stuffing, that appears unnatural to the search engines, is the use of exactly the same keywords in all incoming link anchor text.
 Keywords and phrases are best mixed and matched, with several variations of link anchor text employed.
+The use of keywords in title tags is a powerful placement of the page’s most important search terms.
+In title tags, the placement of keywords is important.
+The most important keywords should be placed at the beginning of the page title tag.
+As with all keywords, there is danger of keyword stuffing in the title tags themselves.
+Be sure to refrain from using any word more than three times in the title tag.
+A maximum of twice would be even safer to prevent triggering a keyword stuffing filter.

 Does the keyword form make a difference?